Taylor’s Forecast: 90 degree highs bring summer like feel to fall

-This morning will start out on a fall like note with crisp and cool air.
+This morning we started out on a fall like note with crisp and cool air.
 But we will quickly make a turn for summer this afternoon.
 Highs will soar into the upper 80s and low 90s with mostly sunny skies.

 Winds will blow from the south and turn for our northwestern counties as cooler air pushes from the north later today.
 This will slowly drop temperatures through the rest of the work week.
 Winds will pick up tomorrow.
 Gusts could get up to 35 mph.